Silver Sulfadiazine (SIL-ver sul-fa-DYE-a-zeen)

 There may be other brand names for this medicine.

 SSD, Silvadene, Thermazene

 Do not use this medicine if you have had an allergic reaction to silver sulfadiazine.
 Do not use this medicine on pregnant women approaching or near giving birth, premature babies, or newborn babies 2 months of age and younger.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - This medicine is for use on the skin only.
 Do not get it in your eyes, nose, or mouth.
 Do not use it on skin areas that have cuts or scrapes.
 If it does get on these areas, rinse it off right away.

 - Wash your hands with soap and water before and after using this medicine.

 - Before using the cream, clean off any dead skin or scabbing from the burn wound.

-- Spread a very thin layer of the cream over the wound.
-You may then cover the wound with a bandage.
+- Spread a thin layer of the cream over the wound.
+You may then cover the wound with a bandage if needed.

-- Keep the wound area clean at all times.
+- Keep the wound area clean and covered with the medicine at all times.